ksabmagar7/ksabmagar7/README.md

-- 👋 Hi, I’m @ksabmagar7
+- 👋 Hi, I’m @ksabmagar7.
+I am from Nepal.
 - 👀 I’m interested in learning R, python for analyzing remote sensing data.
+- 🤔 I'm curious on how the R package are created.
+- 🗺️ I like how people create maps in R, and sometimes animate them.
-- 🌱 I’m currently learning earthengine.
+- 🌱 I’m currently learning earthengine (JS and python API).
+- 🧐📖 I am just a learner.
 - 📫 How to reach me? twitter: @ksabmagar7

 <!---